calaldees/teachingWorkshops/teacherTraining/assessment.md

     * Target setting is a formalised for of feedback - specific and challenging
     * Short term and long term goals are required to make progress

+ITT Core Framework
+6.1
+> Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs
+6.2
+> Good assessment helps teachers avoid being over-influenced by potentially misleadingfactors, such as how busy pupils appear.

 ### Formative